Zeljko-Predjeskovic/cheatsheets/asciidoc/README.md

     mvn install

-## TIf you want asciidoc into a revealjs presentation, just comment the xml backend and attributes out
+## If you want asciidoc into a revealjs presentation, just comment the xml backend and attributes out

      <configuration>
         <backend>pdf</backend>